VNG-Realisatie/authorization-decision-log/specifications.md

 For information sources that are logged in an external log, a request identifier is needed to look up the corresponding request in the external log.

 It is *RECOMMENDED* to use the W3C Trace Context standard as the request identifier.
-Such a request *SHOULD* have the same `trace_id` as request to the PDP, in which case the source reference can consist of only the value of the `span_id`.
+Such a request *SHOULD* have the same `trace_id` as the request to the PDP, in which case the source reference can consist of only the value of the `span_id`.

 It is *RECOMMENDED* to log requests in the [[WARC]] format as it includes all request and response headers that may be used in the authorization decision.